** Last updated Jan 2017

-Unfortunately retirements are even more common throughout the year in lesser well known tournaments where motivation is lower and risking further damage to an injury deemed unecessary.
-It is therfore very important for any serious tennis bettor or trader to factor in the chances of such occurence into their position.
-More than this you can get a very good advantage over the bookies by playing close attention to the tennis retirment rules.
+Unfortunately retirements are even more common throughout the year in lesser well-known tournaments where motivation is lower and risking further damage to an injury deemed unnecessary.
+It is therefore very important for any serious tennis bettor or trader to factor in the chances of such occurrence into their position.
+More than this you can get a very good advantage over the bookies by playing close attention to the tennis retirement rules.

 The winning margins on tennis betting are extremely tight as 2 team/player contests are generally easy for bookmakers to price up and paying attention to retirement rules can make all the difference to your bottom line.
 Most punters will not read the terms and conditions of each bookmaker they sign up with and will not be aware of the individual rules of each bookmaker.
 Do not make this mistake and make sure you stay a step ahead by referring to the following simplified information.

 As seen above, the tennis retirement rules of all the major bookmakers can generally be categorised into 3 main groups: